alikoneko/hexago.nl/content/home/intro.md

+---
-Hexagonal — Your personal Ergonomic Hell.
+title: Hexagonal — Your own personal Ergonomic Hell
+subtitle: A place to see the horrors of start up and Silicon Valley Life.
 Remember to praise your PRODUCTIVITY HEXAGON!
+---